Marriage and Family Therapists are the difference that make a difference.

 Welcome to the field of Marriage and Family Therapy.
 MFT is a clinical field, perhaps the only one of the mental health disciplines in which therapy (and your training) rests on relational/systemic theory.
 MFT’s believe that human behavior and problems make sense in context, and context includes individuals’ and families’ histories, values, experiences, perspectives, and lifestyles.
 Family therapists learn to think multi-culturally, appreciating and respecting race, ethnicity, sexual orientation, class, and gender, to name just a few.
 For family therapists this is the only ethical way of working with clients.

-On that note, welcome to VSU's vibrant and rigorous Marriage and Family Therapy Program.
-Our goal is to teach you the art and science of change, particularly systems theory, multi-cultural competence, systemic ethics (you'll learn about this in one of your first courses) and the AAMFT Code of Ethics.
+Welcome to VSU MFT Program where our goal is to teach you the art and science of change, particularly systems theory, multi-cultural competence, systemic ethics (you'll learn about this in one of your first courses) and the AAMFT Code of Ethics.
 Join us and learn what Family Therapists know how to do!

 MFT Program faculty are Professional Members of the American Association for Marriage and Family Therapy (AAMFT).
 The MFT Program is accredited by the Commission on Accreditation for Marriage and Family Therapy Training and Education (COAMFTE).